CallidusRobot/Documentation/Hardware.md

 - SDA
 - SCL
-- Power at 5V (looks better) and use I2C level shifter or power at 3V3
+- Power at 5V (looks better) and use I2C level shifter (could be powered at 3V3, but high power consumption is bad)

 ## WS2812
-WS2812 (17-5V)
+WS2812 (17-5V), Protection series resistor 330R, 100-1000uF decoupling

 - OUT
 - 5V